Renault UE Chenillette: Projects

-On 22 November 1938 AMX presented its new track.
+On 22 November 1938, AMX presented its new track.
 This was fitted only to the right side of a trials vehicle so that direct comparisons could be made with the old track type.
-After 1,500 kilometres the normal track was completely worn out and the AMX track was now fitted to a second vehicle.
-Testing resumed on 9 January 1939 but it was not until after 3,700 km, on 21 March, that the new track was worn.
+After 1500 km the normal track was completely worn out and the AMX track was now fitted to a second vehicle.
+Testing resumed on 9 January 1939 but it was not until after 3700 km, on 21 March, that the new track was worn.
 The commission concluded that the new type was clearly superior in durability, but that this was caused by the use of chrome steel that made it 70% more expensive, too pricy for the French Army.

-On 27 September 1939 AMX presented its new suspension system.
+On 27 September 1939, AMX presented its new suspension system.
 It resembled that of the Renault R35, with two bogies, horizontal springs (though with oil dampening) and five road wheels per side.
 The prototype also had a new Chausson radiator and more comfortable suspended crew seats.
-The new type however was not tested immediately; only after Renault had presented another prototype, this time with seven road wheels — an extra wheel having been inserted in the space created by moving the bogie assembly 20 cm (8 inches) s backward — both types were compared together between 7 and 23 February 1940.
+The new type however was not tested immediately; only after Renault had presented another prototype, this time with seven road wheels — an extra wheel having been inserted in the space created by moving the bogie assembly 20 cm (8 inches) backward — both types were compared together between 7 and 23 February 1940.
 It was shown that the AMX suspension, though much sturdier, had a negative influence on the performance: speed and range fell about 15%, mostly due to an incorrect weight distribution.
 The new seats, though clearly adding to crew comfort, were too high, preventing a soldier of normal height from closing the hood.
 However, the new Renault suspension offered no clear advantages over the older model in terms of vibration level and crew fatigue, so both models were in the end rejected as possible modification projects of existing vehicles; AMX's type was judged on 11 April 1940 not to be acceptable for future production.